KeyofBlueS/kfrgb/README.md

 Option `--ask`, if no/wrong parameter has been entered, will ask for user input instead of automatically set default values.
 For color values a graphical dialog to choose a color will be shown.

+Option --simulation will perform a simulation instead of really deploy i2cset commands.

 Option `--wait <wait_value>` will set the sleep time between i2cset commands.
 Accept 1 integer or decimal value.
 If no\wrong value has been entered, the wait time will default to 0.015.
 Anyway this script will retry (for at most 20 times and then will abort) if an i2cset command fails, so you can keep wait time very low and don't worry about write errors.